-First, some background: CT scans (also called CAT scans, or computerized tomography) is a type of x-ray that uses radiation to visualize internal structures of the body through a cross-section of images (unlike the flat images of normal x-rays).
+First, some background: CT scans (also called CAT scans, or computerized tomography) is an x-ray that uses radiation to visualize internal structures of the body through a cross-section of images (unlike the flat images of normal x-rays).
 One CT scan is equivalent to about 100 chest x-rays.
 One perfusion CT scan (used to examine blood vessels and often used to diagnose stroke or aneurysm) is equivalent to several hundred chest x-rays.

 Sample Perfusion CT

 Many physicians have been concerned about the protocols for delivering x-rays and CT scans for years.
 A recent study by Dr. Rebecca Smith Bindman, published in the Archives of Internal Medicine, reports that there are significant variations in radiation dosage across many CT scans.
 Some machines provide 13 times more radiation than others doing the same job.
 The study reports that one in every 250 patients who have CT scans of the abdomen or pelvis will probably get cancer from the scan.
 Obviously, patients who receive higher doses are at a higher risk.
 An editorial in the same journal, by Rita Redberg, M.D., is here.
 Another study, by Amy Berrington de Gonzalez, et al., is here.

 The National Cancer Institute estimates that 29,000 cases of cancer and 15,000 deaths can be linked to overexposure of radiation from CT scans every year.